The Country Smokers Traveler is a portable pellet grill designed for on the go. Today, we take an in-depth look under the hood.

 Can both smoke

 The Country Smokers Traveler is a great grill for on the go pellet grill cooking.

 It’s light enough to throw in the trunk to head to the campsite or the big game, yet has enough cooking space to cook for multiple families at once.

 We created this review so you can understand how the grill works, it’s benefits and short comings.

 Country Smokers is a newer brand to the pellet smoker scene, and it is debuting a portable pellet grill for its first offering.
-The Traveler is a compact pellet grill unit that is made with camping and tailgates in mind.
+The Traveler is a compact pellet grill unit similar to the Asmoke AS300 that is made with camping and tailgates in mind.
 Could you use this as your primary pellet grill?
 Sure, but why would you when this unit is clearly made to chuck into the car trunk and head to the parking lot of the big game?

 Let’s start with the specifics.
 The Traveler offers 256 sq. inches of cooking surface in a compact unit.
 There’s 191 sq. inches on the lower cooking grate, and 65 sq. inches on the upper grate.
 So, how much room does it really work out to be?
 I mean, what could you realistically cook with 256 sq. inches of space?